 “Bayer has consistently updated the FDA and other regulatory authorities around the world as new data have become available” about drospirenone-containing oral contraceptives, the company said today in a statement.
 Bayer “has worked with the agencies to make label updates, as appropriate.”

 Known risk factors for developing a clot include smoking, obesity and family history, Bayer said.
-Other birth-control pills containing drospirenone include generic products made by Watson Pharmaceuticals Inc. (WPI), Sandoz AG and Teva Pharmaceutical Industries Ltd. (TEVA)
+Other birth-control pills containing drospirenone include generic products made by Watson Pharmaceuticals Inc. (WPI:US), Sandoz AG and Teva Pharmaceutical Industries Ltd. (TEVA:US)

 Advisers to the FDA voted in December that the benefits of the drospirenone-containing class of birth-control pills outweigh the risks and recommended a label change to better reflect the potential for blood clots.
 The FDA suggested women talk to their doctors about their risk before deciding on an oral contraceptive.